Percona-Lab/tokumx2_to_psmdb3_migration/ZeroDowntimeMigration.md

 test connectivity and use authentication as required which is outside the scope of this document.

-1. Configure your new target server for use with the PerconaFT storage engine.
+1. Configure your new target server for use with the WiredTiger or RocksDB storage engine.
 This can be accomplished in two ways:

-    * The servers `/etc/mongo.conf` configuration file can be modified to enable the PerconaFT storage engine:
+    * The servers `/etc/mongo.conf` configuration file can be modified to enable the new storage engine:

       ```
       storage:
-        engine: PerconaFT
+        engine: wiredTiger
       ```
+      or

+      ```
+      storage:
+        engine: rocksdb
+      ```

-    * Or, the command line used to start the server can be amended with the `--storageEngine=PerconaFT` parameter.
+    * Or, the command line used to start the server can be amended with the `--storageEngine=wiredTiger` or `--storageEngine=rocksdb` parameter.

     *Note:* A storage engine change requires completely purging the data directory, so this should be done on new PSMDB 3.x server.
 For PSMDB 3.x installed from Percona packaging, the steps are:

     1. Stop the server
-    2. Modify the `/etc/mongo.conf` configuration to use PerconaFT
+    2. Modify the `/etc/mongo.conf` configuration to use wiredTiger or rocksdb
     3. Delete all contents in the `/var/lib/mongo` directory
     4. Start the server (default data files will be created automatically)